cs-fullstack-2019-fall/javascript-week1-review-cw-marcus110379/README.md

 # javaScript-week1-review-cw

+Good work.
+Partial credit on problem 1.
+The whole thing should be in a while loop so that you can keep asking the user.
+Score : 4 points

 ### Problem 1

 Asks the user to enter 1 for 'count down' and 2 for 'count up'.
 Keep ask them them to do that until they enter 'q' to quit.
 If they enter 1, ask them what they want to count down to.
 Start from 0 and count down to that number by ones.
 If they enter 2, ask them what they want to count up to.
 Start from 0 and count up to the number by ones.